benmvp/slides/2019/webu/webdev.md

   * It existed but only w/in the biggest of companies
   * Imagine just 2 people working on the site at the same time w/o VC
 - **Travis:** Continuous integration env automatically kicked off w/ git commits!
-  * Can run tests
+  * Can run tests (written in Jest)
   * Even automatically deploy
 - **Gulp:** Run build scripts (minification)
-  * Used to write terse JS/CSS to keep file sizes down
+  * Yahoo: Used to write terse JS/CSS to keep file sizes down
   * Friend at AOL wasn't allowed to write comments!
 - **Netlify:** Allows previewing PRs before they even merge!